ystreibel/covid19-certificate-generator/README.md

 # COVID-19 certificate generator

-A CLI to generate a certificate when going out in France during the COVID-19 pandemic.
+A CLI to generate certificates when going out in France during the COVID-19 pandemic.

 Filling web forms might be boring (especially for developers!!) when going outside during the pandemic by using the [official website](https://media.interieur.gouv.fr/deplacement-covid-19/).
 This CLI will provide you with your certificate (aka, ATTESTATION DE DÉPLACEMENT DÉROGATOIRE) in one click!
 However, once generated, you have to figure out how to copy to your mobile device :D